 Eco-health is kind of a big deal around here at BabyGearLab.
 So much so that we have written an entire article on whether or not Plastics are Safe for Baby Bottles and Sippy Cups.

 In general, we prefer glass and stainless steel over plastic materials for baby products, but stainless doesn't allow you to see through the bottle and see how much an infant has taken, and thus aren't our favorites for infant bottles.
 While stainless steel remains one of our favorite materials for sippy cups, the Academy of Breastfeeding Medicine noted in their Human Milk Storage Information for Home Use for Full-Term Infants (pdf) article that "steel containers were associated with a marked decline in cell count and cell viability when compared to polyethylene and glass."
 Also, glass is recyclable, can be used for an extended period, is hard to scratch, and is easier to clean than plastic.
-Plastics are our least favorite because even though they are BPA free, they could still potentially be leaching chemicals into their contents.
+Plastics are our least favorite because even though they are BPA free, they could still potentially be leaching chemicals into their contents that have similar side effects.
 We think it is best to limit baby's exposure to plastics whenever possible.
 The industry standard for nipples is silicone, which is generally considered safe.

 We dislike the bottles with plastic liners and feel they have the lowest eco-heath performance both because they contain plastic and because they are most likely going to end up in the landfill (even though Kiinde options are recyclable).
 We gave higher scores to bottles that have the least amount of impact on the environment and baby's health.
 The best for eco-health is the Lifefactory glass bottle.
 Lifefactory is primarily glass with a silicone sleeve and nipple.
-This bottle is environmentally friendly and can act as a sippy cup with a sippy cap in the place of the nipple when baby gets older.
-We wish we had included the Joovy Boob glass version in this review because we are very curious about this newer glass addition to the bottle market; it has gotten good reviews from users on Amazon, and we will likely include it in our next update.
+This bottle is environmentally friendly and can act as a sippy cup with a sippy top in the place of the nipple when baby gets older.
+We wish we had included the Joovy Boob Glass glass version in this review because we are very curious about this newer glass addition to the bottle market; it has gotten good reviews from users on Amazon, and we will likely include it in our next update.
 It is similar to the Lifefactory in that it is glass, and some even come with silicone sleeves for easier gripping and protection from drops.
 The lowest score is a 2 for the Playtex Nurser that is almost entirely plastic, save for the nipple and has disposable pouches that are not recyclable.

 There are a lot of choices when it comes to bottles, and we hope that our review and analysis has helped you narrow down to top contenders that will work for you and your little one.
 Keep in mind that some experimentation is often required to find the bottle that meets your needs and your baby's.
 Until you've found the perfect option, we'd recommend buying one at a time, so you don't overinvest in a particular type of bottle before you've confirmed it is going to work for you.